-Q. Do you use InfoReady Review in ways you didn’t originally plan?
+Q. Do you use InfoReady Review in ways you didn’t initially plan?

 A. Not particularly, we were hoping to use InfoReady to replace our manual review process, and it does that well.
 Additional units, departments, and programs are beginning to use InfoReady for their review process.
 I’m so glad that the system isn’t solely for one process, but fits the needs of many.